Clerkship Courses - Year 3

 Course Duration: 6 weeks

 The Paediatrics course begins with a full day of orientation seminars and small group teaching sessions at SickKids.
 There is a second ‘day back’ for Neonatology Teaching and Exam Review near the end of the rotation.
 In their clinical placements, students are exposed to a combination of ambulatory and inpatient paediatrics.
 Students are either in a paediatric setting at a Community Hospital for 6 weeks, or at SickKids on paediatric wards or in the Emergency Department for 3 weeks and in an ambulatory Paediatric practice for 3 weeks.
-Learning resources include the Computer Assisted Learning in Pediatrics Cases (CLIPP) which offer comprehensive interactive cases that cover important core topics, the Paeds-on-the-Go Handbook, and web-based e-modules on core topics on Elentra.
+Learning is hands-on through patient assessment and discussion.
+Learning resources include the Paeds-on-the-Go Handbook, web-based e-modules on core topics on Elentra, a study guide, and practice MCQs.

 Psychiatry [PSS310Y]